levsero/test_embed/doc/chat.md

 `zE('webWidget:get', 'chat:departments');`

-Returns a list of all enabled departments containing information about each department including its id, name and status.
+Returns a list of all enabled departments containing information about each department including its `id`, `name` and `status`.

 ##### Parameters